Anshgupta456/Anshgupta456/README.md

 # Anshika Gupta
-## Hey there,
+### Hey there,
-### I'm Btech CSE Final year student at Prestigious Institute THDC - IHET which is located in Tehri
+Btech CSE Final year student at Prestigious Institute THDC - IHET which is located in Tehri I did internship at District Administration, Tehri Garhwal.
+Directly under the guidance of District Magistrate, Shri Mayur Dixit.
-### I'm on the way to become a React.js Developer
-#### Fun Fact : The First programmer was a woman named "ADA LOVELACE"